 This function downloads a set of Provisioning Profiles from the device manager or element manager service to enable the following actions:

 [A unique x509v3] cryptographic credential chaining to a trusted Root CA is established. allowing the end point device to subsequently bootstrap its setup.
+[IETF RFC 5280]

 A locally significant unique key pair is established.